 One of those is by using steam to clean.
-Vapor steam cleaners use high temperatures and low moisture levels to clean, deodorize and sanitize.
-The other benefit of using steam to clean is that it has the ability to penetrate materials to kill mold, viruses and even dust mites.
-Not only is this method safer, it is actually more beneficial as well.
+Vapor steam cleaners use high temperatures and low moisture levels to clean, deodorize, and sanitize.
+The other benefit of using steam to clean is that it has the ability to penetrate materials to kill mold, viruses, and even dust mites.
+Not only is this method safer, but it is also actually more beneficial as well.

 When Life Hands You Lemons – Clean With Them!

 Lemons are as versatile a cleaning aid as they are an ingredient in recipes.
 Take a lemon and cut it in half.
 Sprinkle coarse salt (not the fine stuff you normally sprinkle on your food) all over your kitchen counters and, placing the lemon cut side down, use it as a scouring pad to thoroughly clean the grime off your counters.
 After a good scrub, simply wipe down with a clean wet towel.